Oceania Seating Symposium, Rotorua Energy Event Centre, 5th - 7th April, 2022

 Join us in person or virtually for this hybrid event

-Seating to Go is proud to be hosting the 3rd Oceania Seating Symposium (OSS) in Rotorua, in conjunction with the International Seating Symposium - Vancouver (ISS) at the Rotorua Energy Event Centre, New Zealand on the 9th – 11th November 2021.
+Seating to Go is proud to be hosting the 3rd Oceania Seating Symposium (OSS) at the Rotorua Energy Event Centre, New Zealand on the 5th – 7th April 2022.

 OSS is renowned for providing an innovative and evidence based programme which extends practice, build relationships and opportunities for both practical workshop learning and papers.
 With a world class line-up of invited speakers, it is the “go to” event for clinicians, researchers, manufacturers, and others who work in the area of wheeled mobility, seating and positioning.